 Under NWSP Board Chair Mike Forrester’s leadership, retired journalism teacher Rob Melton was asked to serve as NWSP’s interim director from 2011-2012.
 The High School Press Day was relocated to Western Oregon University in October 2011, attracting more than 500 participants.
 The nwscholasticpress.org WordPress blog was created in 2011 at members’ request.
 All the latest news and announcements are posted on this website.

 In the meantime, UO School of Journalism Dean Tim Gleason, a member of the NWSP Board of Directors, agreed to sponsor NWSP and to move it to the Journalism School’s third floor space at the UO Turnbull Center in downtown Portland.
 The School of Journalism then began a nation-wide search for a Scholastic Journalism Outreach Coordinator/NWSP Executive Director.
-Dr. Karla Kennedy became Executive Director in 2012.
+Dr. Karla Kennedy served as Executive Director from 2012-2015.